School Leadership Development Strategy

 Investing in the early identification and development of teachers who demonstrate potential for formal leadership is an essential element of the School Leadership Development Strategy.
-This includes:

 Supporting middle leaders

 Middle leaders – assistant principals and head teachers – are the school leaders with a direct impact on classroom results.
-They will be further supported under this strategy through:

 Research and resources